Alaska Best Places to Retire - A Guide

 Per Capita Income and Home Values

 In 2006-8 the inflation-adjusted per capita income was $29,913, just above the U.S. average.
 The cost of living in Anchorage is 117, high because of the cold and the difficulty in shipping goods here.
-According to Zillow.com, the late 2011 median value of homes in Alaska was $239,900.
+According to Zillow.com, the mid 2013 median value of homes in Alaska was $291,900.
+The median price of homes in Anchorage was about @275,000 in the first quarter of 2013 according to City-Data.

 Certified Retirement Communities